hbctraining/Training-modules/RShiny/lessons/02_inputs.md

 <p align="center"><iframe src="https://hcbc.connect.hms.harvard.edu/Input_slider_demo/?showcase=0" width="300" height="175px" data-external="1"></iframe></p>

 Note that the only line we changed was the `textAreaInput()` line to `sliderInput()`.
-We can see that the `renderText()` function has no issues handling integer or character data types.
-Above we have provided the minimum number of input arguments for `sliderInput()`.
-However, there are some interesting arguments that you can also add to your slider in the table below:
+The `renderText()` function has no issues handling integer or character data types.
+We also provided arguments to specify the minimum and maximum values and the `value` we would like the slider to sit at by default.
+There are some additional `sliderInput()` arguments provided in the table below:

 | Argument | Description |  Example  |
 |----------|-------------|-----------|